opensearch-project/documentation-website/_clients/agents-and-ingestion-tools/index.md

 You can download the OpenSearch output plugin for Logstash from [OpenSearch downloads](https://opensearch.org/downloads.html).
 The Logstash output plugin is compatible with OpenSearch and Elasticsearch OSS (7.10.2 or lower).

-These versions of Beats offer the best compatibility with OpenSearch.
+These are the latest versions of Beats OSS with OpenSearch compatibility.
 For more information, see the [compatibility matrices](#compatibility-matrices).

 - [Filebeat OSS 7.12.1](https://www.elastic.co/downloads/past-releases/filebeat-oss-7-12-1)
 - [Metricbeat OSS 7.12.1](https://www.elastic.co/downloads/past-releases/metricbeat-oss-7-12-1)